 Word association.
 Carbs.
 First thing that comes to mind.
 What is it?
 (Don’t worry, this is a safe place.)

 Cutting carbs?
 Low-carb?
 Carbs are fattening?
-Then it’s time to forget everything you think you know about carbs.
+It’s time to forget everything you think you know about carbs.

 First off, low-carb people are right: low-carb diets cause weight loss.
 It’s well established that low-carb diets work1,2—at least if “work” means “are usually at least marginally effective for short-term weight loss.”
 Still, given the anemic results of most weight-loss efforts, this is nothing to sneeze at.
 Low-carb diets are usually somewhat successful, sometimes smashingly so.

-I grant all this; I’m no savage.
-But a certain appalling fallacy has crept out of these facts and slithered into millions of minds:
+I grant all this.
+But a certain fallacy has crept from these facts and slithered into millions of minds:

 Cutting carbs causes weight loss.
 Thus, carbs are fattening.